openl2m/openl2m/docs/introduction.rst

 OpenL2M uses the `Django <https://www.djangoproject.com/>`_ framework with a `PostgreSQL <http://www.postgresql.org/>`_ database.
 It uses the `Python v3 <http://www.python.org/>`_ programming language.
 Most common switches are supported via SNMP v3 or v2c, and SSH.

-See the installation section for help with getting OpenL2M up and running quickly.
+:doc:`See the installation section <installation/index>` for help with getting OpenL2M up and running quickly.

-Next, see the configuration guide to learn how to configure the OpenL2M environment.
+:doc:`Next, see the configuration guide <configuration/index>` to learn how to configure the OpenL2M environment.

-Finally, login to your web site and start using OpenL2M.
-Enjoy!
+Finally, login to your web site and :doc:`start using OpenL2M.<using/index>`  Enjoy!

 **Warranty and License**